 The assessment tool was needed to ensure any future stocking programs are undertaken using best practice, especially understanding the necessary parameters required to stock fish including species types, food and habitat availability, water quality needs, risk to other native freshwater species, fishing access and any other impacts it may have on natural waterways.

 The ability of any stocked fish species to survive and thrive is important to assess so that investments of licence funds are not wasted.

 Having undertaken this assessment, Recfishwest have determined that at this point in time, the most viable option for freshwater impoundment stocking would be to stock Australian Bass or Golden Perch into Wellington Dam.

 So How Do We Get Fish in the Water?

 The first step is identifying a suitable provider who is willing and able to undertake such a project.

-Every year 25% of your recreational fishing licence fees are allocated to the Recreational Fishing Initiative Fund (RFIF), so it is no surprise the WA recreational fishing community have often referred to the RFIF as ‘The Peoples Fund’.
+Every year 25 per cent of your recreational fishing licence fees are allocated to the RFIF, so it is no surprise the WA recreational fishing community have often referred to the RFIF as ‘The Peoples Fund’.

 How the RFIF Process Works